mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

-Junidy and similar worlds are on the front line of this sort of activity, and their system defence commanders routinely complain that they receive very little help from the Imperial Navy and yet come in for criticism every time a Vargr corsair vessel that they ‘allowed to get through’ makes a successful attack.
+Junidy and similar worlds are on the front line of this sort of activity, and their system defence commanders routinely complain that they receive very little help from the Imperial Navy and yet come in for criticism every time a Vargr corsair vessel that they 'allowed to get through' makes a successful attack.
 Patrols from the Imperial Navy base at Riacon in Pretoria subsector occasionally cross into the Marches to help out, though this creates a command–jurisdiction issue which is routinely ignored in the name of getting the job